.

 "Outsourcing can reduce the pressure of hiring and managing staff and remove the need for in-house tech investment," said Mazon.
 "But you have to choose wisely.
 You're not their only client, and you risk deprioritization."

-Raich, who has audited over 80 RCM management company vendors, noted that consolidation among lab billing vendors adds another layer of uncertainty.
+Raich, who has audited over 80 RCM management company vendors to date, noted that consolidation among laboratory billing vendors adds another layer of uncertainty.

 "Staff turnover, shifting priorities, and slow response times can all erode trust and results," he warned.
 "When you outsource your laboratory billing, you're handing someone your wallet and saying, 'Please put money in here.'
 So you better know who you're trusting."

-- Evaluate their technology stack/revenue cycle management tools.
+• Evaluate their technology stack and revenue cycle management tools

-- Review their contract terms carefully, especially their liability limits.
+• Review contract terms carefully, especially liability limits

 In-House Lab Billing: Control, Cost, and Commitment